-Conditions including communicable diseases which will be reported to management so that any need for medical examination and/or possible exclusion from kava handling can be considered, include:
+Conditions which will be reported to management so that any need for medical examination and/or possible exclusion from kava handling can be considered, include:

 - jaundice;

 - diarrhoea;

-- · vomiting;
+- vomiting;

-- fever:
+- fever;

-- · sore throat with fever;
+- sore throat with fever;

 - visibly infected skin lesions (boils, cuts, etc.);

 - discharges from the ear, eye or nose.

-7.3 PERSONAL CLEANLINESS
+7.3.
+Personal cleanliness